Morning, Thursday, 20th February 2020

-This seminar will consider the next steps for meeting the goals of the UK strategy on tackling antimicrobial resistance (AMR), and for coordination of the global response to AMR.
+This conference focuses on next steps for tackling antimicrobial resistance (AMR) in the UK - and the global response to AMR.

-Further sessions will consider the progress of research into AMR, in light of the recent announcement of £5m of UK government funding for international research partnerships, with discussion on funding, impact and supporting innovation to address AMR in humans, animals and the environment.
+Further sessions will consider the progress of research into AMR, with discussion on funding, impact and supporting innovation to address AMR in humans, animals, and the environment.

 - Professor Hanan Balkhy, Assistant Director-General, Antimicrobial Resistance, World Health Organisation;

 - Professor Dame Sally Davies, Previous Chief Medical Officer for England and newly-appointed UK Special Envoy on AMR for UK Government; and